 People, objects, and work processes inside the cleanroom can emit contaminating microparticles.
 Ventilation technology eliminates these airborne substances.

-Within the clean room, air flows to prevent contamination can be:
+Within the cleanroom, air flows to prevent contamination can be:

 - turbulent

-5. What standards apply to the classification of cleanrooms?
+5. What standards apply to the classification of clean rooms?

-- UNI EN ISO 14159: ‘Safety of machinery – Hygiene requirements for machinery design’.
+- UNI EN ISO 14159: “Safety of machinery – Hygiene requirements for machinery design.”
 The standard regulates hygiene requirements for the design of machinery and transport equipment.

-- Guide to GMP: GMP are Good Manufacturing Practices’.
-The Guide, in Appendix 1, indicates the manufacturing standards for sterile medicines.
-These are classified into 4 clean room classes from A to D. The adoption of these measures ensures the control of particles and contamination during the production of medicines.
+- Guide to GMP: GMP is Good Manufacturing Practices”.
+The Guide, in ‘Appendix 1, indicates the manufacturing standards for sterile medicines.
+These are classified into 4 cleanroom classes from A to D. Adopting these measures ensures particle and contamination control during the production of medicines.

 6. What are the cleanroom classes according to EN ISO 14644?